Using pesticides

 The by-law states that residents who use pesticides that contain these banned molecules may face fines.

 To protect your health and that of ecosystems, consider safer and more environmentally friendly alternatives.
-If your problem persists, you can use biopesticides, products made from microorganisms that come from natural sources.
+As a last resort, if your problem persists, you can use biopesticides, products made from microorganisms that come from natural sources.

 If you are using a professional horticulturist, lawn maintenance specialist or exterminator, make sure that individual or company holds a permit to use authorized pesticides.
 There is a list (in French) of companies who have a permit.